 - Kosher salt and freshly ground black pepper

-- 1 pound radiatore, ziti, or cavatappi pasta
+- 1 pound short pasta such as radiatore, ziti, or cavatappi

 - 2 poblano (fresh ancho) chiles, roasted, peeled, seeded, and cut into ½-inch dice